smartgridadsc/tee-plc/README.md

 #### Mapping Macros to Internal Buffers in `glueVar.cpp`

-Internal buffers used by core logic are basically arrays of boolean and int.
+Internal buffers used by control logic are basically arrays of boolean and int.
 These arrays will be assigned to the located variables one by one.

 ```c
 bool_input[100][0] = __IX100_0;